mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 ## Addressing use of home funds of knowledge as a way to bootstrap agency

-This section briefly examines this subject in data collected and comments on how my observations tally with existing research.

-- visual asset creation
-- use of narratives

-This section explores some of the designed and emerging processes that facilitate the use of home funds of knowledge in this making environment.

-It finds existing research and gaps within it in terms of how the use of home funds of knowledge facilitate the adoption of design and coding practices.
+The literature review explored existing research on how interests the use of home funds of knowledge facilitate the adoption of design and coding practices.

 <!-- NOTE - research notes include
 - how agency can be viewed in this domain,